makeevolution/SimplePizzaWinkel/README.md

 2. Run the project using `make run-local`
 3. Access the application
 	1. Register a new user to begin using the system
-	2. Login: http://localhost:3000/login (Default admin credentials: admin@simplepizzawinkel.com / ppp)
+	2. Login: http://localhost:3000/login (Default admin credentials: admin@simplepizzawinkel.com / AdminAcc#99)

 ## Running Locally (pulled from Docker Hub)
 I also have published the images to Docker Hub, so you can run the project without building the images yourself.